 Sorry, I just went and asked an associate who was in an accident last August and she confirmed it.
 Accidents suck.
 See, its unanimous.

-Also, according to a national study done by the National Highway Traffic Safety Administration’s updated 2015 report of the societal impacts of car accidents (which studies the overall impact of accidents nationwide for the year 2010), that in 2010 the national economic and societal impact of car accidents was about $850 billion dollars per year.
+Also, according to a national study done by the National Highway Traffic Safety Administration’s updated 2015 report of the societal impacts of car accidents (which studied the overall impact of accidents nationwide for the year 2010), that in 2010 the national economic and societal impact of car accidents was about $850 billion dollars per year.
 Per year!
-So, not only do they suck on a personal basis, they suck on a national basis, as well.
+So, not only do they suck on a personal basis, they hurt the economy as well, and that sucks.

 What we have noticed in our main office in Forney and our office in Rockwall is that the number of accidents is picking up in the area.
 Both Forney and Rockwall have experienced large scale commercial and residential growth, which has put a strain on roadways.
 Basic logic says that the more people there are, the more accidents there will be, and that is exactly what we are seeing.
 We are receiving more and more calls per week where local Forney and Rockwall residents have been hurt in accidents involving commercial vehicles and passenger vehicles, and a lot of the time, we are seeing that these accidents involve more than two vehicles at a time.
 We have seen as many as 6 vehicles involved in some of our new cases.
 Accidents involving more than two vehicles make the claims process that much more difficult.
 So the question then becomes, what should you do when you are involved in an accident.